PatrickKyei/exception/_drafts/2022-07-24-happiness-for-each-person.md

 ---
 ![each-happiness](/assets/img/each-happiness.jpg)

+> Happiness is found when you stop comparing yourself to other people.

 People have a different world view due to our different experiences of life.
 What each of us derive meaning and value from varies.

 Therefore we experience happiness and express it in different ways.